Quickstart: Webhooks

 In the Persona dashboard (still in your Sandbox environment):

 Look at your server logs.
-You should see events for: inquiry.created, inquired.started, and inquiry.completed.
+You should see events for: inquiry.created, inquiry.started, and inquiry.completed.

 You may also see an event for inquiry.approved if your inquiry template has an associated Workflow that takes action on completed inquiries.